 - Find a solicitor who can help draw up your will on the Law Society website.
 They can provide details of solicitors in your area, including those who specialise in wills.
 We always recommend that your will is drafted by a qualified professional such as a solicitor as their businesses are regulated by law.

 - Choose what kind of gift you'd like to leave to Age UK.
 A gift in your will is a very special way to let your kindness live on, and could make a huge difference to older people's lives, now and in the future.

 - Let us know your intentions.
 If you are leaving a gift to Age UK – thank you so much.
 Whatever the size of your gift, it could make an enormous difference to older people in years to come.
 Please do let us know so that we can thank you properly.

 If you already have a will and you want to include a gift to Age UK (sometimes called a legacy), there may not be any need to rewrite it.

 You can ask a qualified professional such as a solicitor to add an amendment (called a codicil).
 As a general rule, if the change you wish to make is quite small or simple, you can use a codicil, and if the change is more significant or complex you should make a new will.

 We can't recommend a particular solicitor to make your will but we suggest you contact the Law Society who can provide details of solicitors in your area, including those who specialise in wills.
 We always recommend that your will is drafted by a qualified professional such as a solicitor as their businesses are regulated by law.

 We're here to help

-If you have any questions, Elina and Tu'Shea from our legacies team are here to help.
+If you have any questions, our legacy team are here to help.
 Please do not hesitate to get in touch.